christian-doucette/spotify-unlocked/README.md

 We also wanted to create tools we would actually use.

 We both love Spotify, and always enjoy seeing the user data that Spotify shares at the end of the year.
 Since the Spotify API allows developers to access this data and much more, we decided to create a web application focused on data and tools that make use of the Spotify API.
+&nbsp;
+&nbsp;

-### Chord Recognition
+## Chord Recognition
 One of our favorite tools of Spotify Unlocked is chord recognition.

 The Spotify API provides an array of pitch vectors for every song.
 These pitch vectors are 12-dimensional, with each dimension corresponding to the relative strength of a specific note in the chromatic scale.
 For example [1,0,0,0,0,0,0,0,0,0,0,0] corresponds to a sound only containing the note C (more info [here](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/#pitch)).